 As a matter of fact Basel had two dances of death.
 In the nunnery in Kleinbasel was a copy of the dance of death from (Groß)basel.
 This copy had been better protected against wind, weather, vandalism and renovations, and here we can see how the dance of death in Basel must have looked originally before all the changes.

-The text in Kleinbasel reveals that Basel's dance originally has been a variant of Oberdeutscher vierzeiliger Totentanz, as we for instance know it from Heidelberg's dance of death.
+The text in Kleinbasel reveals that Basel's dance originally has been a variant of Oberdeutscher vierzeiliger Totentanz, as we for instance know it from Heidelberg's block book.
 The 24 regular participants has been expanded with 15 more: Lawyer, hermit, young man, usurer, young woman, musician, herald, mayor, executioner, fool, beguine, blind man, Jew, heathen man and woman.
 None of these are nobility or ecclesiasticals.

 Matthäus Merian is considered to be the person who has made the most complete and reliable representation of the dance of death in Basel.
 In comparison Frölich's book is of little use, because most of the woodcuts are free interpretations of Holbein, while a skilled and conscientious artist like Büchel suffers from seeing the mural more than a 100 years later — after several renovations and at a time where parts of the painting was ruined.

-The starting point for this section about Basel is Merian's copperplates, but we shall continually see "what Merian is up to", evaluate his reliability and try to form an image of what the original medieval painting from ca. 1440 has been like.
+For this reason, Merian's copperplates are the starting point for this section about Basel, but we shall continually see "what Merian is up to", evaluate his reliability and try to form an image of what the original medieval painting from ca. 1440 has been like.